Innoactive/ansible-innoactive-portal-role/README.md

 Whether or not to use [Let's Encrypt](https://letsencrypt.org/) to issue SSL / TLS certificates.
 Set this to false if you intend to use custom certificates or no certificates at all.

+    letsencrypt_test: false

+When using [Let's Encrypt](https://letsencrypt.org/) to issue SSL / TLS certificates this flag (defaults to false) can be used to issue certificates by Let's Encrypt's [staging environment](https://letsencrypt.org/docs/staging-environment/) instead of the production environment.

 ### Innoactive Discovery Portal

     portal_hostname: "portal.{{ hub_configuration.hostname  }}"